New insights for the multivariate square-root lasso: Simulation Studies

-In Figure \ref{fig:theory_tuning1}, we display the average squared Frobenius norm errors of \texttt{MSR-q95, MSR-q85, MSR-q75, MSR-q50}, and \texttt{MSR-opt} relative to \texttt{MSR-CV}.
-That is, an estimator with relative error of 1.2 would have had 20\% larger average squared Frobenius norm error than \texttt{MSR-CV}.
-Based on the results in the top row of Figure \ref{fig:theory_tuning1}, it seems that in general, all directly tuned estimators tend to perform substantially worse than \texttt{MSR-CV}, including \texttt{MSR-opt} -- the estimator with theoretically optimal tuning parameter.
-In Table \ref{table:variableSelection_M1}, we display average true positive and false positive variable selection rates for each of the methods displayed in Figures \ref{fig:rho_Results} and \ref{fig:theory_tuning1}.
-Here, we see why the directly tuned versions of \eqref{eqMSRL} tended to perform worse than \texttt{MSR-CV} in terms of average squared Frobenius norm error: the false positive rates for these estimators are extremely low, but true positive rates are often much lower than those of the estimators whose tuning parameters were chosen by cross-validation.
+In Figure \ref{fig:theory_tuning1}, we display the average squared Frobenius norm errors of \texttt{MSR-q95, MSR-q85, MSR-q75, MSR-q50}, and \texttt{MRCE-Or} relative to \texttt{MSR-CV}.
+That is, an estimator with a relative error of 1.2 has a 20\% larger average squared Frobenius norm error than \texttt{MSR-CV}.
+Based on the results in the top row of Figure \ref{fig:theory_tuning1}, it seems that in general, all directly tuned estimators tend to perform substantially worse than \texttt{MSR-CV}, including \texttt{MSR-Or}---the estimator with theoretically optimal tuning parameter.
+In Table \ref{table:variableSelection_M1} of the Appendix, we display average true positive and false positive variable selection rates for each of the methods displayed in Figures \ref{fig:rho_Results} and \ref{fig:theory_tuning1}.
+In Table \ref{table:variableSelection_M1} we see why the directly tuned versions of \eqref{eqMSRL} tended to perform worse than \texttt{MSR-CV} in terms of average squared Frobenius norm error: the false positive rates for these estimators are extremely low, but true positive rates are often much lower than those of the estimators whose tuning parameters were chosen by cross-validation.
 A similar result was observed in \citet{belloni2011square}, who found that the direct choices of $\lambda$ based on theory often led to substantial bias.
-To alleviate this issue, we follow \citet{belloni2011square} who used a refitting procedure: we re-estimate the coefficients using a likelihood-based seemingly unrelated regression estimator described in Appendix A. We refer to all refitted estimators by appending \texttt{-RF} to their names (e.g., the refitted version of \texttt{MSR-q95} is \texttt{MSR-q95-RF}).
+To alleviate this issue, we follow \citet{belloni2011square} who used a refitting procedure: we re-estimate the coefficients using a likelihood-based seemingly unrelated regression estimator described in Section \ref{sec:refit} of Appendix A. We refer to all refitted estimators by appending \texttt{-RF} to their names (e.g., the refitted version of \texttt{MSR-q95} is \texttt{MSR-q95-RF}).
 Results for refitted estimators are displayed in the bottom row of Figure \ref{fig:theory_tuning1}.
 In this figure, we see that the performance relative to \texttt{MSR-CV} (the non-refitted version) is much improved when using refitting.